Frequently Asked Questions

 How does a doula improve birth outcomes?

-Because a doula's primary responsibility is the birthing person, they are focused solely on your agenda.
+Because a doula's primary responsibility is the woman giving birth, they are focused solely on your agenda.
 Their physical support can help you maintain control, comfort, and confidence.
 Emotional support helps you feel cared for and helps you feel empowerment in your birth.
 Informational support helps keep you informed during labor and provides you with evidence-based information on your birth options.
 A doula's advocacy can help you be heard and supported in your right to make decisions for yourself and your baby.

 In 2017, a study proved that a person having continuous support during labor experienced: